www.gisti.org/asylum-in-france

 The ADA is paid to you throughout the whole asylum procedure, as long as you have the right to remain in France, or until the transfer to another State responsible for the review of your application following the Dublin regulation.
 You will stop benefiting from the ADA the month following the termination of your right to remain in French territory.

-5. Cases of refusal, withdrawal and suspension of the CMA
+6. Cases of refusal or cessation of the CMA

 In each and every case, the Ofii is required to deliver written and motivated decisions.